wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-r-package/includes/validate-data-in-r.md

 ## Individual functions

-The wpa R package provides additional data validation functions you can use prior to embarking on a new analysis.
-These functions make up the majority of the automated checks of `validation_report()`, that you can run individually to extract more detailed information.
+The wpa R package provides more data validation functions you can use prior to embarking on a new analysis.
+These functions make up most of the automated checks of `validation_report()`, that you can run individually to extract more detailed information.
 For example, the report might identify certain employees as “non-knowledge workers,” which can help you confirm if the distribution of these workers with respect to the organization make sense.
 The following are the key data validation functions included in this package.

 ## Organizational attributes